-Students who transfer to Spartanburg Methodist College after having completed 24 or more credit hours at another accredited college or students classified as non-traditional students are exempt from the completion of the SMC 101-201 required sequence of courses.
+Students who transfer to Spartanburg Methodist College after having completed 24 or more credit hours at another accredited college or students classified as non-traditional students (21 years old at time of first term) are exempt from the completion of the SMC 101-201 required sequence of courses.
 Because this exemption does not entail exemption of credit hours for these courses, students must earn an additional 2 hours through elective hours.
 During the first advisement session, students should plan these hours with their advisors.